ON THIS PAGE: You will learn about the different treatments doctors use for people with this type of cancer. Use the menu to see other pages.

 Chemotherapy is medication that destroys cells that are growing and dividing.
 Cancer cells grow by dividing, and they grow faster than normal cells.
 However, normal cells also grow and divide, so the side effects of chemotherapy are due to the treatment’s effects on normal cells that are growing and diving.
 Chemotherapy is given by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

-A chemotherapy regimen (schedule) usually consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or combinations of different drugs at the same time.
+A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
+A patient may receive 1 drug at a time or combinations of different drugs given at the same time.
 Chemotherapy for sarcoma can usually be given as an outpatient treatment.

 Different drugs are used to treat different types and subtypes of sarcoma.
 Some types of chemotherapy that might be used alone or in combination for STS include:

 Liposomal doxorubicin (multiple brands)